Istaroth/agile_radar/radar/2017-11-01/voice.md

 https://www.youtube.com/watch?v=e2R0NSKtVA0
 https://www.youtube.com/watch?v=BOUTfUmI8vs

 Besides this funny aspects, Voice Interfaces confront especially HG with real challenges.
 Branding for example.
 If screens doesn‘t exist anymore, what defines the brand than?
 What kind of „personality“ we want to be?
-Or the products?
+Or the products.
 How a service, tool, app should look & feel like with voice?
 Online shops?
 If voice kills the buy button, how we gonna sell than?
 Or Lead Generation?
 What happens to Search, Online Media or E-Mail?

 Pschology, Data, Economics, Content, Creativity … here disciplines really mix up for a great experience.